18 Apr Virut

-Publications are his palette of colors and only experience has taught him which ones are the best in terms of intensity, persistence, and quality: generally porn and fashion are the best for colored skin.
+Publications are his palette of colors and only experience has taught him which ones are the best in terms of intensity, persistence, and quality: generally porn and fashion are the best for coloured skin.

 Those massive collages are hits amongst art collectors.